-Rest in Peace Airmen.
+Rest in peace Soldier.
 We applaud your patriotism and brave efforts in serving our country and your family for their support of your service.
 We thank you for your service.
-Without your efforts and your families’ support, this country would not stand so boldly, shine so bright and live so free.
+Without your efforts and your families’ support, our country would not stand so boldly, shine so bright and live so free.

 You now have earned a rest, so go fly with the Angels, go rest high on that mountain; your work on earth is done.
 Go to heaven a-shoutin’ Love for the Father and the Son.

 Another great Soldier has gone home, “Fallen, Yet Not Forgotten, Soldier for Life”.